Auto-Personalization:

 Designing for confidence at scale

 Users needed to know that if something went wrong, it would be easy to understand and fix.
-Anticipating scale, I focused on making error handling intuitive and forgiving from the start.
+I focused on making error handling intuitive and forgiving from the start.

 Building trust through preview and calibration

 Trust needed to be earned before automation could be enabled.
-Users wanted to understand how auto-campaigns behaved in real situations, so preview became a central part of the experience.
+Users wanted to understand how the product behaved in real situations, so the preview became a central part of the experience.

-Messages were generated for real shortlisted candidates, not hypothetical examples
+Messages were generated for real shortlisted people, not hypothetical examples

-Seeing multiple candidate previews helped recruiters recognize patterns and build confidence in how personalization was applied
+Seeing multiple previews helped users recognize patterns and build confidence in how personalization was applied

-This gave recruiters a way to calibrate their mental model of the product before committing.
+This gave users a way to calibrate their mental model before committing.

 Launched

-Auto-Personalization launched as a self-serve experience that allows recruiters to set intent once and confidently scale personalized outreach across candidates.
+Auto-Personalization launched as a self-serve experience.
+Users set intent once and confidently scale personalized outreach from there.

-Rather than managing individual messages, recruiters configure tone, context, and follow-up behavior up front, then review real examples before enabling automation.
-From there, auto-campaigns feel predictable and easy to oversee, with clear visibility into what's going out and the ability to pause or adjust when needed.
+Instead of managing individual messages, users configure tone, context, and follow-up behavior up front, then review real examples before enabling automation.
+From there, campaigns feel predictable and easy to oversee, with clear visibility into what's going out and the ability to pause or adjust when needed.

-The result is an experience that shifts recruiters from writing and monitoring messages to focusing on conversations and next steps, while maintaining confidence in how their outreach represents them.
+Users shift from writing and monitoring messages to focusing on conversations and next steps.

 ~66% less time spent on outreach

-Recruiters spent less time drafting and monitoring messages, freeing them up to focus on actual conversations with interested candidates.2–8× increase in interested responses
+Users spent less time drafting and monitoring messages, freeing them up to focus on actual conversations that mattered.2–8× increase in interested responses

 Outreach grounded in verified career details drove higher engagement than standard campaigns.Up to 45% response rates for technical roles

-Intelligent timing and automated follow-up converted interest into applications without requiring recruiters to stay always-on.
+Intelligent timing and automated follow-up converted interest without keeping users always-on.

 “I need to know this won’t embarrass me.
 Being able to see what’s going out before I turn it on makes all the difference.”